Chintanpatel24/Prexec/README.md

 - Saved as your-graph-by-cp.png
 - Dark theme with gradient effects
 - 6 different visualizations including the productivity chart

+### 5. Loop-Based Menu :

+- Returns to main menu after each operation
+- Only exits when user selects option 4

 ---
 <a name="quick-links"> </a>
 >## 🔗 Quick Links